ACINQ/eclair/docs/release-notes/eclair-vnext.md

 Previously a failing node could choose not to report the failure and we would penalize all nodes of the route.
 If all nodes of the route support attributable failures, we only need to penalize two nodes (there is still some uncertainty as to which of the two nodes is the failing one).
 See https://github.com/lightning/bolts/pull/1044 for more details.

+Support is disabled by default as the spec is not yet final.
-Support is enabled by default, it can be disabled by setting `eclair.features.option_attributable_failure = disbaled`.
+It can be enabled by setting `eclair.features.option_attributable_failure = optional` at the risk of being incompatible with the final spec.

 ### API changes